infoweb-internet-solutions/yii2-image-gallery/README.md

-Please do not use this module

 Image gallery extension for Yii 2
 ========================================
-This extension provides an image gallery
+This extension provides a way to manage image galleries for your website.

 Installation
 ------------